Installing a garage floor drain is a convenient way of controlling any water that drips off your car and onto the concrete floor.

-When the concrete floor is pitched to a floor drain all the water runs into the drain keeping the floor dry.
+When the concrete floor is properly sloped to a floor drain, all the water runs into the drain keeping the floor dry.
 Without a drain, water just puddles and sits on the floor until it evaporates or is wiped up.

 A concrete floor drain is really quite simple to install, your first step is to decide what kind of floor drain you want.